CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

 # Exercise 4: Integrate App Service with the virtual network

-### Estimated Duration: 30 minutes
+### Estimated Duration: 30 Minutes

-In this lab, you will configure VNet integration with Azure App Services and open the web application.
+In this exercise, you will configure VNet integration with Azure App Services and open the web application.
 This setup allows your web app to securely communicate with resources in your virtual network.
 By the end of this lab, your web application will be integrated with the VNet and accessible for use.

-## Lab objectives
+## Objectives

-In this lab, you will complete the following tasks:
+In this exercise, you will complete the following tasks:

 - Task 1: Configure VNet integration with App Services
 - Task 2: Open the web application